Obayashi Sustainability Vision 2050

 Obayashi Green Vision 2050 Updated to Obayashi Sustainability Vision 2050

 We established our medium- to long-term environmental vision, Obayashi Green Vision 2050, in 2011 and worked to promote the renewable energy business and take other steps to create an environmentally friendly society.
 We have now updated this vision to Obayashi Sustainability Vision 2050 (hereafter, "new Vision") to develop it further.
 This update of the vision adopts the changes in various social trends and the business environment surrounding the Obayashi Group.
 The new Vision incorporates our efforts in ESG management and initiatives that will contribute to achieving the Sustainable Development Goals (SDGs).
-We hereby declare that we will simultaneously pursue sustainability of the planet, community, and people, and of the Obayashi Group.
+We hereby declare that we will simultaneously pursue sustainability of the planet, society, and people, and of the Obayashi Group.

 Overview of Obayashi Sustainability Vision 2050

 The new Vision outlines the direction that our Group will take in developing our business.
 It was formulated by using the backcasting technique to set targets for realizing sustainable communities in the future.
 It defines our Vision for 2050 and sets the targets and business development policies that our Group should undertake between 2040 and 2050.
 In the future, we will establish a concrete action plan and KPIs and move forward to realize the new Vision.

 Under Obayashi Green Vision 2050 thus far, we have aimed to create a society that is low-carbon, recycling-oriented, and respects the natural world, mainly through initiatives in the construction business.
 The new Vision will expand and deepen our business to provide valuable spaces and services.
 The Obayashi Group will take this action to achieve integrated improvement of nature, society, and the economy by co-creating our supply chain with our suppliers.

 Our Vision for 2050